App Tester User Guide

 To provide an easy way to view the IAP items in the JSON file that you configured in Installing and Configuring the App Tester, tap the IAP Items in JSON File tab.
 If you have correctly added a valid JSON file, the App Tester will parse and display the contents of the file under this tab.

 If you have not correctly added a valid JSON file, this tab will either display an error message or will specify that the JSON file does not exist.

 In addition to providing responses to API requests, the App Tester can display purchase flow dialogs, just like a live, published app does.
 The benefit of this feature is that the dialogs can help you to evaluate the user experience for your app's purchase process.

 App Tester displays two interstitial dialogs for each Purchase Request.
-The first dialog is a detail page dialog that shows the purchase price and other details, as shown in the following IAP example:
+The first dialog is a detail screen that shows the purchase price and other details, as shown in the following IAP example:

-The second dialog is a “thank you” page that a user must manually close by tapping the “X” button in the upper right-hand corner, as shown in the following IAP example:
+The second dialog is a "thank you" screen that a user must manually close by tapping the "X" button in the upper right-hand corner, as shown in the following IAP example:

 AppTester uses the Logcat tool to capture details about your app's transactions and other API interactions.
 To use Logcat to view the logs generated while testing your app: